ionoid-io-projects/workshop/gettingstarted/od-iot-raspbian-rpi-zero-windows.md

 ```

  - Replace **SSID** with your Wifi ID and **PASSWORD** with your Wifi password.
+ - As key_mgmt use WPA-PSK as it is, it manage wpa and wpa2 protocol.
  - Save the file as **wpa_supplicant.conf** under **boot** partition.